-Original plans for 2019 saw me hopping on a flight to Australia via China.
+Original plans for 2019 saw me hopping on a one-way flight to Australia via China.
 I anticipated spending about three months traipsing my way around Australia, seeing as much as possible, before heading back to Vancouver.

 Things don't always go as planned.
 But things do always happen for a reason.

 While I was on a layover somewhere in Australia my then-boyfriend broke up with me.
 Instead of returning to Vancouver, I caught a plane to New Zealand and embarked on what I expected to be a six-week, solo jaunt up and down the country in search of healing.
 Fast forward a year and, well, I never left.
 I'm still in New Zealand.

 Since leaving Canada and making New Zealand my temporary home, so much has happened; more adventures, more eye-opening experiences, more memorable moments and more learning about myself than I had ever expected.